What is Tooth Erosion?

 - Oral care is a must.
 Brush your teeth twice a day and floss daily.

-- Get yourself checked regularly to diagnose at early stage itself.
+Get yourself checked regularly to diagnose at an early stage itself.

 The treatment will depend on the severity of the erosion.
 Lost enamel can never be recovered completely.
 If it is in the early stage, the loss can be eliminated by remineralisation and should be sufficient.
 You will also need to use specific toothpaste to fight sensitivity.